The University-Agency Agreement

 It is recommended that each campus develop a process when there is disagreement among service-learning staff, faculty and/or risk manager as to whether a placement should be approved.

 Note: On most campuses, service-learning directors and individual faculty members are not authorized to sign the UAA.
 A few campuses, however, have given signatory authority to the service-learning director.
 SL directors with signatory authority who have questions about an agreement should always consult their contracts and procurement office before signing a UAA.University-Agency Comprehensive Agreement for All Programs Covered Under SAFECLIP (UAA-Comprehensive): In general, a UAA-Comprehensive template can be developed to include all campus programs covered under SAFECLIP for out-of-classroom placements.
 The template includes recommended language around placement parameters.
-View the comprehensive agreement templateThis link will open a Word document. (docx).
+View the comprehensive agreement templateThis link will open a Word document. (docx) (revised in June 2023).

 *link available to CSU staff, faculty only